rlee287/py_autoupdate/docs/source/project.rst

 which initializes the :class:`Launcher` object.

 .. note ::
-   This is still in progress, but it may not be possible to update the ``entry_point.py`` file.
-It is highly recommended to put the absolute minimum of code needed in that file.
+   The ``entry_point.py`` or equivalent can be updated via renaming while in use.
+This is in development but is known to be possible.

 ``version.txt``
 ***************